CommonGarden/Grow-IoT/README.md

 # Thing.js

-A javascript library for working with things!
+Thing.js is meant to be an extremely light weight IoT-framework.
 Loosely inspired by [W3C web of things framework](https://github.com/w3c/web-of-things-framework), a thing is an object that has:

 * Metadata
 * Properties